Code-Institute-Submissions/beebooplena-Project-1_JanResub/README.md

 # Lunar`s life
-This is a site where animal and cat lovers can follow and get updated about the cat Lunar.
-The written text is the "voice" of Lunar, that reflects over his happenings in his everyday life.
-This site is a place to give people humour, love and cute pictures of Lunar.
-Many people are drawned to cats and this site will give a lot of cuteness that people find in cats.
-Lunar is my own cat and as many cat lovers, I have a lot of pictures of my cat on my phone that I can easily use for Lunar`s site.
+This is a site that animal and cat lovers can follow and get updated about Lunar the cat.
+The written text is the "voice" of Lunar, that reflects over the many different events happening in his everyday life.
+This site is a site for animal lovers, cat-humour, and cute pictures of Lunar.
+Many people absolutely love cats, and this site will fill the needs of many cat lovers out there.
+Lunar is my own cat, and as many cat lovers, I have a lot of pictures of my cat on my phone that I can easily use for Lunar`s site.

 ![responsive](assets/images/responsive.png)

 ## Features
-Top of the header is the logo and title Lunar`s life.
-Below the logo you will find a big close up picture of Lunar with a zooming effect, The picture will show the reader that this is about a cat.
-I choosed calm colours like light green to make it more nature and relaxing to the eye of the reader.
+Top of the header is the logo and title "Lunar`s life".
+Below the logo you will find a big close up picture of Lunar with a zooming effect.
+The picture will show the reader that this is about a cat.
+I choose calm colours like light green to compliment the photographs, and also make the page pleasing to the eye of the reader.

 ![home](assets/images/home.png)